-This estimate is complicated by the dependence of both $Ra_n$ and $t_b$ on the perturbation amplitude, which we expect to increase as a layer thickens.
-If, for instance, as h increased from 65 to 130 km, perturbations grew from 10 to 50 per cent of h, the thickness of the layer after 10 Myr of convective removal would be about 40 km (Fig. 20), only 60 per cent of the original 65 km thickness.
+This estimate is complicated by the dependence of both Ra_n and t_b the perturbation amplitude, which we expect to increase as a layer thickens.
+If, for instance, as h increased from 65 km to 130 km, perturbations grew from 10% to 50% of h, the thickness of the layer after 10 million years of convective removal will be about 40 km (Figure 2.20), only 60% of the original 65 km thickness.
 Thus, it is possible that mechanical thickening could lead to a net thinning of the mantle lithosphere because convective instability can remove more lithosphere than is accumulated by a thickening event.
 For this to occur, viscosity must be non-Newtonian and the mechanical thickening must generate a significant increase in perturbation amplitude.

 We might also expect the temperature profile of a thickened layer to change as its bottom part is convectively removed.
-The base of the lithosphere should be removed soon after, or during, a thickening event, and should carry with it a significant fraction of the layer's 'available buoyancy', leaving that layer overly cold, and therefore strong.
-Thus, we expect a decrease in $F_n$ with each successive removal, slowing further unstable growth.
-This decrease in $F_n$ is opposed by the diffusion of heat.
-Thermal diffusion associated with the juxtaposition of cold lithosphere and hot asthenosphere after a convective removal event should help replenish the 'available buoyancy' by increasing the amount of warm material.
-If thermal diffusion and the increase in perturbation size caused by thickening approximately balance the decrease in 'available buoyancy' as successive instabilities occur, then the above estimates of the degree of convective thinning following mechanical thickening should apply.
-If a decrease in 'available buoyancy' overwhelms the perturbation size increase, it will be difficult for the instability to grow sufficiently to remove a significant fraction of the lithosphere.
-On the other hand, if the increase in perturbation size is more important than the decrease in 'available buoyancy', thickened lithosphere could erode mantle lithosphere and eventually make it thinner than its original thickness.
+The base of the lithosphere should be removed soon after, or during, a thickening event, and should carry with it a significant fraction of the layer's "available buoyancy," leaving that layer overly cold, and therefore strong.
+Thus, we expect a decrease in F_n with each successive removal, slowing further unstable growth.
+This decrease in F_n is opposed by the diffusion of heat.
+Thermal diffusion associated with the juxtaposition of cold lithosphere and hot asthenosphere after a convective removal event should help replenish the "available buoyancy" by increasing the amount of warm material.
+If thermal diffusion and the increase in perturbation size caused by thickening approximately balance the decrease in "available buoyancy" as successive instabilities occur, then the above estimates of the degree of convective thinning following mechanical thickening should apply.
+If a decrease in "available buoyancy" overwhelms the perturbation size increase, it will be difficult for the instability to grow sufficiently to remove a significant fraction of the lithosphere.
+On the other hand, if the increase in perturbation size is more important than the decrease in "available buoyancy," thickened lithosphere could erode mantle lithosphere and eventually make it thinner than its original thickness.